GAGGZ1/100DaysOfDP/README.md

 # 100DaysOfDP

-A journey to master Dynamic Programming (DP) by solving problems daily for 100 days.
+A journey to master Dynamic Programming (DP) by solving #LEETCODE problems daily for 100 days.
 This repository documents solutions, explanations, and learning resources for each problem tackled during the challenge.

 ---